lordbaldwin1/bb-go/README.md

 # bb-go

-A bitboard-based chess engine implementation in Go using magic bitboards for efficient move generation and attack calculations.
+A bitboard-based chess engine implementation in Go!

 ## Bitboards Used